 Modality Name Typ.
 Grp.
-Description Hours percentage of attendance attitude regarding classwork, classmates and teacher activities done on their own for the improvement of their English, such as composition writing and / or grammar exercises motivation and active participation in both theory-related class work and task-based activities, such as roleplays, simulations and debates, where students should demonstrate acquisition of the skill-based course contents and show their ability to provide professional service and cope with problems.
-History of the Large group (G) 1 Assessment After discussing the history of the Pityuses in class and Pityuses test studying at home, students sit a test.
+Description Hours their ability to provide professional service and cope with problems.
+Assessment History of the Pityuses test Large group (G) After discussing the history of the Pityuses in class and studying at home, students sit a test.
+1